AnSq/IRCR_Info_Bot/README.md

 ## Manual Operation

+*This functionality is currently undergoing maintenance and may be temporarily broken.*

 You can manually generate a comment based on a list of usernames using the `manual.py` script.
 This script will print out a comment to the console.
 It will not post it.